- January 26, 2022

 - Posted by: Love Uganda Safaris & Tours Ltd

-- Category: Blog, combined safaris, Gorillas, Holiday, Natural Forests, Tips, Travel Tips
+- Categories: Blog, combined safaris, Gorillas, Holiday, Natural Forests, Tips, Travel Tips

 There is a lot one needs to know about a gorilla trekking experience, from prices, sectors, conditions governing the gorilla permit to where to get permits from.
 This piece is simply prepared to shed light on some of the gorilla trekking information as well as tip one on Bwindi Impenetrable Forest (a UNESCO World Heritage site) and Mgahinga Forest NP.